RillaStudios/responsiveplus/README.md

 ```

-## Additional information
+## ℹ️ Additional information

-TODO: Tell users more about the package: where to find more information, how to
-contribute to the package, how to file issues, what response they can expect
-from the package authors, and more.
+<h3>🪄 Feature request?</h3>

+Have an idea to make this package even better?
+Tell us on the <a>ResponsivePlus discussion page (GitHub)</a>

+<h3>🪲 Found a bug?</h3>

+Please report all bugs or issues on the <a href="https://github.com/RillaStudios/responsiveplus/issues">ResponsivePlus issues page (GitHub)</a>

+We encourage you to report anything package related to the GitHub repository pages as any and all input will help make this package even better in future versions!

 ## 🚀 Support